-Indicators: Access to Reception Centres
+Indicators: Access to Reception Centres 1.
 1. Do family members, legal advisers, UNHCR and/or NGOs have access to reception centres?

-⊠ Yes ☐ With limitations ☐ No

 Since many asylum seekers live in private flats, there is no problem of access for any interested groups or individuals.
 Even the new temporary housing buildings are accessible to groups and individuals who wish to make contact.
 There is frequent involvement by members of the general public throughout Sweden in making new contacts.